TweetEmail TweetEmailWe humans are a visual species. Of all our senses we rely on the

 Masterwork from the theater architecture of the 19th century, the Palais Garnier, built by Charles Garnier and inaugurated in 1875 is the thirteenth opera house to be found in Paris.
 It is decorated with very intricate multicolored marble friezes, columns, and prolific statuary, many of which portray deities of Greek Mythology.
 The building became so inspirational and popular that several buildings in Poland have been constructed on its basis.

-Located on the west side of the Ile de la Cite, the Conciergerie began its life as a royal palace and ten a prison.
-It played a dark role in the French Revolution where hundreds of prisoners were executed.
+Located on the west side of the Ile de la Cite, the Conciergerie began its life as a royal palace and then a penal institution.
+It played a dark role in the French Revolution where hundreds of captives were executed.
 It was partly constructed in the thirteenth century and partly in contemporary time it is ten or twelve feet below the level of the adjacent streets.